When you are inside an active log, click on the Incident tab.

 Manage and view active incidents

 The incident tab gives you a great overview of all active incidents.
-Each incident has their own "card" where you can both see the updated status, and also make adjustments to the incident.
+Each incident has its own "card" where you can both see the updated status, and also make adjustments to the incident.

 Each incident card provides the following information: